 The mortgage tax deduction is not an option when buying a home with cash

-One of the prevalent financial incentives is a significant tax deduction from the mortgage interest.
+One of the prevalent financial incentives is a significant tax deduction from mortgage interest.
 Of course, you wouldn’t opt for a mortgage for the reason of saving on taxes.
 However, reducing tax liability does make mortgage payments a bit less painful.
 If you pay home in cash, you obviously won’t be able to get this advantage.
 On the other side, not paying for mortgage interest in the first place is already an advantage.

 You lose on the homestead exemption

 Homestead exemption can protect the equity in your home from your creditors if you happen to get in a bad financial state and owe a lot of debt.
-Keep in mind that the protection limits are not for your home value but the equity in the home.
+Keep in mind that the protection limits are not for your home value but for the equity in the home.
 The exemption amount depends on the county.
 It can go from $85,400 to $170,825 in certain counties.

 If the equity in your home is less than the protection limit, no one can force you to sell your house.
 However, if you bought the property with cash and owned the home right away, this wouldn’t apply.